isabella232/bas-style-kit/README.md

 ### Updating dependencies

 If `package.json`, `.csscomb.json`, `.stylelintrc.yml` or `.eslintrc.yml` in the `app` Docker image, or `package.json`
-in the `testbed` Docker image are changed, the relevant image will need to be rebuilt and pushed to the private BAS Docker Repository [1].
+in the `testbed` Docker image, are changed the relevant image will need to be rebuilt and pushed to the private BAS Docker Repository [1].

 ```